SuperOfficeDocs/superoffice-docs/docs/onsite-setup/config-and-ini/index.md

 The following steps are recommended to increase security:

 * Deactivate the default system user in the SoAdmin client.
-* Create a new pair of database- and system users specifically for Sales and Marketing Web and Customer Service.
+* Create a new pair of database and system users specifically for Sales and Marketing Web and Service.

 <!-- Referenced links -->
 [1]: ../win-client/debug.md